Khazraayub/hello-world/README.md

 # hello-world
-In this repository we are creating a typescript file of hello world
+In this repository we are creating a typescript and javascript file of hello world